samarthdd/go-k8s-process/README.md

 ```

 - To run the container
-First make sure that you have rabbitmq and minio running, then run the command bellow
+First make sure that you have rabbitmq  minio and jaeger running, then run the command bellow

 ```
 docker run -e ADAPTATION_REQUEST_QUEUE_HOSTNAME='<rabbit-host>' \